 A new function used by this example is sethostalias: the elements of the list NodeList are used for indexing various arrays and must therefore all be different.
 If we want to start several Mosel instances on the same machine (here: the local node, designated by localhost) we must make sure that they are addressed with different names.
 These names can be set up through sethostalias (see the Mosel Language Reference Manual for further detail).

-The procedure process\event that identifies the model that has sent the termination message, and starts the next job from the queue remains exactly the same as before (in Section 2.6.3) and its definition is not repeated here.
+The procedure start_next_job that starts the next job from the queue on remains exactly the same as before (in Section 2.6.3) and its definition is not repeated here.